 Gradual fading can be expected for all micro-pigmentation procedures.
-This varies among people and is dependent on the specific shade used.
+This varies among people and is dependent on the specific shade used, personal care routine and sun exposure.
 Most colors last three to five years, although some may not fade for as long as 10 years.
 Periodic touchups are recommended to maintain the desired look.
 You can also choose to change colors of your permanent makeup.
 For instance, a nude lip color can be modified to a peachy pink or a brown eyeliner to a black or navy hue.

 Is the procedure covered by insurance for restorative procedures?

 Depending on your health plan, some procedures are reimbursable (i.e., if a scar is the result of an accident or cancer treatment).

 How long should I wait before I can have permanent makeup applied after Botox, injectables, chemical peels or laser treatments?